Chainlink External Adapters, Sanity, ERC20 and stuff like that – Part 3: Smart Contract & Chainlink Oracle/Operator

 In the part following up to the contract’s constructor as shown above, we write some boilerplate and then declare the following:

-1. WHITELISTED_ROLEfor users who interact with the contract.
-This sets up a nice hybrid access control where the user can either follow the rules on the Web2 side of things or be Whitelisted from the smart contract and will be able to facilitate token transfers.
+for users who interact with the contract.
+This sets up a nice hybrid access control where the user can either follow the rules on the Web2 side of things or be Whitelisted from the smart contract and will be able to facilitate token transfers.- A

-2. A UserStatus struct and a users mapping which would be used to record the status of the user by querying the Sanity DB via the Operator Contract allowing access to the Chainlink Node’s Job referencing the external adapter and then back exclusively in that order.
+mapping which would be used to record the status of the user by querying the Sanity DB via the Operator Contract allowing access to the Chainlink Node’s Job referencing the external adapter and then back exclusively in that order. - Private variables of

 Throwback to solidity basics where an event can have max of 3 indexed fields.
 These can be used when searching using the events and pinpointing the user’s details on the log data on the frontend.